aleksey-makarov/melf/README.md

 The module
 [`DummyLd`](https://github.com/aleksey-makarov/melf/blob/v1.0.2/examples/DummyLd.hs)
 uses the section `.text` of object file to create an executable file.
-Code relocation and symbol resolution is not implemented to that procedure works only for position-independent code that does not refer to external translation units, for example, it works with the code described above.
+Code relocation and symbol resolution is not implemented so that procedure works only for position-independent code that does not refer to external translation units, for example, it works with the code described above.

-Function `dummyLd` consumes an object of the type `Elf`, finds a section `.text` (using [`elfFindSectionByName`](https://hackage.haskell.org/package/melf-1.0.1/docs/Data-Elf.html#v:elfFindSectionByName)) and header
+Function `dummyLd` consumes an object of the type `Elf` and finds a section `.text` (using [`elfFindSectionByName`](https://hackage.haskell.org/package/melf-1.0.1/docs/Data-Elf.html#v:elfFindSectionByName)) and header
 (using [`elfFindHeader`](https://hackage.haskell.org/package/melf-1.0.1/docs/Data-Elf.html#v:elfFindHeader))